simhanature/SHXMLParser/README.md

 Simple to use automatic XML Parser built on NSXML Parser.

-Download the class files for SHXMLParser (SHXMLParser.h & SHXMLParser.m)
+**How To Use:**

+Add the library folder SHXMLParser to your project.

 **XML Sample**